 The following items are not permitted into the Rose Bowl Stadium:

-Noisemakers including thunder sticks, musical instruments, whistles, air horns, boom boxes, weapons or projectiles, alcoholic beverages, any glass, metal or hard plastic containers of any size, frozen beverage bottles, hard or soft sided coolers of any size, plastic drink containers (except for two liters or less with factory seal intact), backpacks, bags and purses larger than 14" square, boxes or wrapped packages of any size, unsliced fruits or vegetables, animals (other than service animals required because of a disability), balls, toys or sports equipment (excluding commerative footballs), banners, signs or flags, helium balloons, laser pointers, poles or sticks, umbrellas and unauthorized cameras with lenses longer than 3.5 inches, interchangeable or telephoto lenses, video cameras, monopods or tripods, skates, skateboards, scooters or bicycles.
+Bags not in accordance with the bag policy mentioned above, noisemakers (including thunder sticks, musical instruments, whistles, air horns, boom boxes); weapons or projectiles; alcoholic beverages, any glass, metal or hard plastic containers of any size; frozen beverage bottles; hard or soft sided coolers of any size; plastic drink containers (except for two liters or less with factory seal intact); boxes or wrapped packages of any size, unsliced fruits or vegetables, animals (other than service animals required because of a disability); balls, toys or sports equipment (excluding commerative footballs); banners, signs or flags; helium balloons; laser pointers; poles or sticks; umbrellas; unauthorized cameras with lenses longer than 3.5 inches, interchangeable or telephoto lenses, video cameras, monopods tripods or selfie sticks; skates, skateboards, scooters or bicycles.